· · · ·

 NotesPulsating semiregular variable with a period of 2,335 days

-One of the most famous stars in the sky, Betelgeuse is a gigantic red star lying nearly five hundred light years from the Earth.
+One of the most famous stars in the sky, Betelgeuse is a gigantic red star lying nearly five hundred light years from Earth.

 Older sources suggest that name comes from the Arabic ibt al jauzah, meaning 'armpit of the central one', though the more favoured modern interpretation is from yad al-Jauzā, the 'hand of Orion'.
-It is particular bright and prominent star (the tenth brightest in the sky) and shines with a red-orange light.
+It is a particularly bright and prominent star (the tenth brightest in the sky) and shines with a red-orange light.
 With Bellatrix, it forms the shoulders of Orion the Hunter.

 Image of Betelgeuse